A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Results

 The classical WRI formulation is defined by the objective functional in equation~\eqref{eq:WRIdual_yopt_lin}, where $\by$ is obtained by~\eqref{eq:yopt}.
 Note that the experiment of this section will be carried out in the frequency domain, where WRI is more conveniently formulated.

 We consider the well-known Marmousi model, presented in Figure~\ref{fig:marm-true}.
-Data are directly generated in the frequency domain with components ranging from 3 Hz to 14 Hz, with no additional noise (Figure~\ref{fig:marmdata}).
+Data are directly generated in the frequency domain with components ranging from 3 Hz to 14 Hz, with no additional noise (Figure \#fig:marmdata).
 We set 100 sources evenly spaced and receivers densely sampled along the surface.

-We invert single-frequency data components with a multiscale approach \citep{bunksFWI} from low to high frequencies, and run 10 iterations of the l-BFGS optimizer per frequency.
-We compare FWI, WRI$\ast$ with different values for $\epsilon$, and conventional WRI (with a fixed choice for the weighting parameter $\lambda$ in equation~\ref{eq:WRIdual_yopt_lin}).
-The results are gathered in Figure~\ref{fig:marminv}.

 Comparing the results in Figure~\ref{fig:marminv}, it is apparent that FWI converges to a local minimum, while both WRI$\ast$ and conventional WRI produce plausible models.
 WRI$\ast$ does not achieve the same resolution of the WRI inversion, although we observe that increasing values for $\epsilon$ translate to higher model resolution (cf.~Figures~\ref{fig:marminv-wri1} and~\ref{fig:marminv-wri2}).
-This behavior can be understood in the following qualitative terms: lower values for $\epsilon$ promote a wavefield solution that fits data rather than the wave equation (see, for instance, equation~\ref{eq:denoise}), and unphysical solutions translate to inaccurate model resolution.
-This observation might seem in contradiction with the WRI result shown in Figure~\ref{fig:marminv-wril}: indeed the same considerations just made for WRI$\ast$ should apply to WRI (where $\lambda$ plays a similar role of $\epsilon$), and yet the WRI result consists in a much better resolved model.
-This paradox is due to the notorious well-conditioning properties of variable projection \citep{golub2003separable}: WRI$\ast$ has been obtained through only an approximation of the optimal dual variable $\by$, and therefore does not enjoy the same advantages of WRI.
-In general, however, WRI$\ast$ conserves the same ability of WRI to circumvent local minima, and the gap between the two methods can be reduced by either quasi-Newton preconditioning or devising a sequential WRI$\ast$-FWI scheme where the WRI$\ast$ result is sharpened by FWI (which will also help in saving computations once local minima are avoided).
-An example of the joint WRI$\ast$-FWI approach is depicted in Figure~\ref{fig:marminv-fwiwri}, highlighting a qualitatively similar result to conventional WRI in Figure~\ref{fig:marminv-wril}.
+This behavior can be understood in the following qualitative terms: lower values for $\epsilon$ promote a wavefield solution that fits data rather than the wave equation (see, for instance, equation~\ref{eq:denoise}).
+Relaxing the wave equation is beneficial to avoid local minima, as advocated in the original WRI method, but it translates to inaccurate model resolution.
+Note that, in WRI, the $\lambda$ parameter appearing in equation~\eqref{eq:WRI} plays the same role as $\epsilon$.